Skip to main content

 Check you're getting the right amount of super

-If you're under 18, you're eligible to receive super if you work more than 30 hours in a week, regardless of how much you earn.
+If you're under 18, your employer must pay super when you work more than 30 hours in a week, no matter how much you earn.

 How much super your employer must pay